playgameservices/web-basic-samples/readme.md

 bottom of the page
 * `login.js` handles most of the initial login logic
 * `player.js` simply handles loading the player information so we can say hello.
-* `plugins.js` is from the HTML5 Boilerplate code, and it helps to ensure that calling `console.log()` does not throw errors in old versions of IE
 * `utils.js` has a function to roll a random number, and determine if a number is prime
 * `welcome.js` manages the simple logic around the welcome page